What is Ulcerative Colitis?

 Probiotics, "friendly" bacteria that reside in the gut, have been found to be effective in managing ulcerative colitis.
 They help control the number of potentially harmful bacteria, reduce inflammation, and improve the protective mucus lining of the gut.

-Probiotics are among the more popular remedies for inflammatory bowel disease because they are without significant side effects and appear to be safe.
+Probiotics are among the more popular remedies for inflammatory bowel disease because they are without significant side effects and appear to be safe for most people.

 A University of Alberta study examined 34 people with mild-to-moderate active ulcerative colitis who were unresponsive to conventional treatment.
 The researchers gave them a probiotic supplement called VSL#3, which provided a total of 3,600 billion bacteria a day for 6 weeks.
 At the end of the study, 18 people (53 percent) demonstrated remission on sigmoidoscopy and a further 8 people (24 percent) had a favorable response.